pscohn/setack/readme.md

 Setack is an interpreted, dynamically-typed, stack-oriented programming language to operate on sets.

-The repl comes with auto-complete, history, syntax and type errors, a variety of built-ins to help you expore the stack and environment, and documentation to help you learn about set operations.

 The repl comes with:
    * auto-complete
    * history